knightsc/PyfxTrade/README.md

 PyfxTrade
 =========

-A Python library for accessing Oandas fxTrade REST API
+A Python library for accessing Oanda's fxTrade REST API